-So I have decided to do a monthly post dedicated to a single artist I have either grown up listening to, have become fond of over the years, loved in the first listen, has influenced me in any way possible or is simply of some nostalgic value to me.
+So I have decided to do an occasional monthly post dedicated to a single artist I have either grown up listening to, have become fond of over the years, loved in the first listen, has influenced me in any way possible or is simply of some nostalgic value to me.
 I would also do a list of some of my favorite albums from that particular artist, just in case.

 This month, it just felt natural to choose a band that involved the late Chris Cornell; the high-strung rocker, a fine grunge vocalist with a four-octave vocal range and a songwriter/guitarist for multiple bands, whose untimely death on the 18th of May, 2017 has left a massive void in the world of rock n’ roll that can’t be filled for long.
 I personally love “Soundgarden” the most of all his projects because it has that essential Sabbathy, eerily heavy sound and that edgy hard rock energy making them one of the most distinct grunge bands of the 90s that reinvented the varied dynamics of the genre in question.

 These grunge giants are all about the oddly tuned guitars, intense vocals and dark lyrics.
 Highly influenced by bands like Black Sabbath and Led Zeppelin, their signature sound is an eccentric dichotomy of the trademark punk rock/post-punk and the grave, greasily tardy metal sound.
-The band has been through certain rocky patches and was disbanded in 1997 which then later reformed in 2010 after a 12 year gap.
+The band had been through certain rocky patches and was disbanded in 1997 which then later reformed in 2010 after a 12 year gap.
 Still they managed to produce seven brilliant studio albums, a few live recordings and a couple of EPs under their belt.
 Together with the other three grunge maestros i.e. Alice In Chains, Pearl Jam and Nirvana they helped invent and refine this specific sub-genre of alternative rock.

 Time to list my favorite Soundgarden albums so here goes.